-Modi calls win as blessings of the people to a beggar
+Modi calls win blessings of the people to a beggar

 New Delhi, May 23: Terming the BJP's win as a historic day in the history of democracy, Prime Minsiter Narendra Modi on Thursday said he was "Fakir" (Beggar) whom the people of India have blessed.